tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 ## Testing

 To test our code, we choose [pytest](https://docs.pytest.org/en/7.1.x/).
-This is an obvious choice, because all concerned developers had experience with it and there was no contender.
+This is an obvious choice, because all concerned developers had experience with it and there was no other contender.

 Among `pytest`'s qualities, we can cite its good progress reporting while the tests are running and easy integration with test coverage.